naomihunt25/ceioty-media/README.md

 ### **About us page**
 The about page provides an overview of Ceioty Media’s history, expertise, and passion for creativity:
 - **professional and personal Tone**: Highlights the company's story, from its establishment in 2020 to its mission of delivering unique perspectives.
-- **Credentials and insurance**: Emphasizes trustworthiness with details of drone licensing, £5 million public liability insurance, and commercial coverage.
+- **Credentials and insurance**: Emphasises trustworthiness with details of drone licensing, £5 million public liability insurance, and commercial coverage.
 ![About section screenshot](assets/images/features-about-us.webp)

 ### **Contact page**